toddfast/js-template/README.md

 var context = {declaredVar, "Ho"};
 $("#witha").refillTemplate(mydata,context);
 ```
-then the document will display the string `withaHeyNonnyNonnyHo`.
+then the document will display the string "withaHeyNonnyNonnyHo".
 The values of `id` and `parentNode.id` are available as properties of the current node (accessible through the keyword `this`), the value of `dataProperty` is available (via both a naked reference and the special variable `$this`) because it is defined in the context data object, and the value of `declaredVar` is available because it is defined in the context's variables.

 ## Template attributes